Unveiling the Magic of Base64 Encoding: Simplifying Data Handling

 How Base64 Encoding Works

-- Each 6-bit chunk is converted to its corresponding Base64 character according to the standard Base64 alphabet
+- Each chunk converts to corresponding Base64 characters per standard alphabet

 Base64 vs. Binary Data